55 days on the wallaby – an unauthorized guide to the Bibbulmun Track

 Fruit restrictions – if you are coming to WA by plane or car, there are fruit inspectors, who take a tough line on all fruit (fresh or home dehydrated) and honey.
 The checkpoints on the Eyre and Victoria Highways look like they have been imported from the East German border, being surplus to requirements following reunification, but the staff are friendlier than the Stasi and they aren't armed.
 You can confirm the quarantine rules at the Department of Agriculture and Food website.

 Shopping hours – in Western Australia you can re-create the experience of Australian country towns in the 1950s.
 Retailers and the state government are gripped by a fear that if shopping hours are deregulated people will spend more money and stimulate the economy.
 Many shops, even big supermarkets, close at 5 or 6 pm.
-Pubs stay open longer, but if you hadn’t ordered food by about 7.30 pm in a pub or restaurant, you are likely to go hungry.
+Pubs stay open longer, but if you haven’t ordered food by about 7.30 pm in a pub or restaurant, you are likely to go hungry.
 The Accommodation and Services Guide, and signs outside shops and cafes, list opening hours, but these are loose; many establishments close in the early afternoon.
 (There’s a fairly casual business attitude in the region.)
-When we went through the North Bannister Roadhouse (Section 12, near Gringer Creek campsite) had only just re-opened after refurbishment.
+When we went through, the North Bannister Roadhouse (Section 12, near Gringer Creek campsite) had only just re-opened after refurbishment.
 The Mumballup Tavern (Section 25) and the Graphite Café (Section 32) were both closed, and looked like staying that way for some time.

 Food availability – you will find well-stocked supermarkets in towns along the way (the exceptions are Donnelly River Village and Peaceful Bay, both of which have only basic food shopping) but there is very little specialist food for walkers.
 There is a camping shop in Collie, but it is mainly about hunting, shooting and fishing (they have enough ammunition to start a civil war).
 The Collie camping shop was the only place where there was Back Country dehydrated food, but their stock was very limited.